SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 //20 centuries = 2000 years = 730484 days = 17531616 hours.
 ```

-We can use different integer types, depending on the values we need to store in them.
+We can use different integer types, depending on what we want to store in them.

-The **byte** data type can be used for storing whole numbers from -128 to 127
+- The *byte** data type can be used for storing whole numbers from -128 to 127

-**Byte** can be used to save memory when you are certain that the value will be within -128 to 127:
+**Byte** can be used instead to save memory when you are certain that the value will be within -128 to 127:

 ```java live
 byte myNum = 100;
 System.out.println(myNum);
 ```

-The **short** data type can be used to store whole numbers from -32768 to 32767:
+- The **Short** data type can be used to store whole numbers from -32768 to 32767:

 ```java live
 short myNum = 5000;
 System.out.println(myNum);
 ```

-The **int** data type can store whole numbers from -2147483648 to 2147483647
+- The **Int** data type can store whole numbers from -2147483648 to 2147483647

 In general, the **int** data type is the preferred data type when we create variables with a numeric value.